What is active listening?

 But that’s where the ethos of agile methodology comes in, of which stand-ups are a central component: cut the bullshit.
 If you’re engaging in a team practice “just to do it,” and you’re feeling inauthentic, 1) you’re probably not alone, and 2) why do it?
 How can that possibly be helping your team?

 So it was in that agile spirit that I decided to bring up my opinions to a couple of my teammates.
-(Though not yet my boss.)
-And here’s where I really saw Atlassian’s dedication to truth telling, fortified by its core values as well as agile.
-I told them that I wasn’t really digging our stand-ups and that they seemed kinda phony at times.
+(Though not yet to my boss.)
+And here’s where I really saw Atlassian’s dedication to truth telling, fortified by its core values as well as agile practices.
+I said I wasn’t really digging our stand-ups, that they seemed kinda phony at times.
 I explained how, as a writer, my work required plugging away on various drafts and many days I was working on the same thing.
-It made me feel sheepish not having a whopping status report, like I wasn’t saying enough, or that I needed to list out standard day-to-day tasks to prove my busyness.
+It made me feel sheepish not having a whopping status report, like I wasn’t saying enough or that I needed to list out standard day-to-day tasks to prove my busyness.

 My teammates listened.
-They understood me.
+(Active listening in practice!)
+They understood.
 And one suggested that I bring up the topic at our next retrospective.
 (Another agile concept I wasn’t yet familiar with.)
-I said, “Ok, but if I bring this up then, will you support me?”
+“Ok,” I said.
+“But if I bring this up then, will you support me?”

 They all said yes.

-So, with no small amount of trepidation, I ventured: “I’m not really seeing the value of our stand-ups.”
-And I explained why.
+So, with no small amount of trepidation, I ventured: “I’m not really seeing the value of our stand-ups” and explained why.
 I felt vulnerable, yes.
 But I felt good, too.
 I was telling the truth.
 And here’s the best part: my teammates didn’t look down at their hands, collectively thinking, This new guy ain’t cut out for our way of working.
 And my boss didn’t fix me with the stink eye.

 Instead, she simply asked: What should we adjust?